-Through use of the WebEOC Resource Management Tool, emergency managers and first responders will have quick access to deployable resources in their own jurisdictions, neighboring jurisdictions, and those across the whole state.
+Through use of the WebEOC Resource Management Tool, emergency managers and first responders have quick access to deployable resources in their own jurisdictions, neighboring jurisdictions, and those across the whole state.
 The State Office of Emergency Management maintains the functioning of the resource status boards in WebEOC.
-Stakeholders from the emergency management and first responder communities will be responsible for inputting their own resources into the system and maintaining the status of those resources through established procedures.
+Stakeholders from the Updated January 2017 Resource Management Annex - 27 emergency management and first responder communities are responsible for inputting their own resources into the system and maintaining the status of those resources through established procedures.